 - Founding and building education for blacks

-In alignment with its governing foundation, the agency, called the "Bureau of Refugees, Freedmen and Abandoned Lands", transported rail cars loaded with food and clothing to distribute to millions of freed slave and dislocated white refugees.
+In alignment with its governing foundation, the agency, called the "Bureau of Refugees, Freedmen and Abandoned Lands," transported rail cars loaded with food and clothing to distribute to millions of freed slave and dislocated white refugees.

-Aside from welfare-like assistance, the Freedman's Bureau also helped freed slaves find employment, leveraged labor contracts, helped African American soldiers and sailors and their family regain back pay, bounty payments, and pensions due them, offered public lands under the Homestead Act of 1862, and handled claims of maltreatment against its participants.
+Aside from welfare-like assistance, the Freedman's Bureau also helped freed slaves to find employment, leveraged labor contracts, helped African American soldiers and sailors and their family regain back pay, bounty payments, and pensions due them, offered public lands under the Homestead Act of 1862, and handled claims of maltreatment against its participants.